 Activate the Speech Troubleshooter

 Execute the Speech troubleshooter as soon as you notice that your mic on Windows 10 keeps adjusting its volume.
-It is the built-in Windows troubleshooter that can locate the issue and automatically resolve it.
-Follow the steps as given below:
+The built-in Windows troubleshooter can locate the issue and automatically resolve it.
+Follow the steps given below:

 Following these guidelines can solve the problem.
 If not, there might be an issue with the hardware.